mantidproject/mantid/docs/source/concepts/CrystalField.rst

 Because different magnetic materials have different crystal structures and hence a different local crystalline environment around the magnetic ions, they will also have different susceptibilities, which is determined in part by the crystal field.
-An applied magnetic field will change the energies of the levels with respects to each other (the Zeeman splitting) so the crystal field will also affect the magnetisation (the magnetic moment as a function of applied magnetic field).
+An applied magnetic field will change the energies of the levels with respect to each other (the Zeeman splitting) so the crystal field will also affect the magnetisation (the magnetic moment as a function of applied magnetic field).

-Inelastic neutron spectroscopy can measure the energy difference between these crystal field energy levels as neutrons may excited or de-excited electrons occupying one level to another.
+Inelastic neutron spectroscopy can measure the energy difference between these crystal field energy levels as neutrons may excite or de-excite electrons occupying one level to another.
-Finally, the spin-orbit interaction also means that the preffered spin orientation is coupled to the orbital state and hence is affected by the crystal field, leading in some cases to a preferred ("easy") direction.
+Finally, the spin-orbit interaction also means that the preferred spin orientation is coupled to the orbital state and hence is affected by the crystal field, leading in some cases to a preferred ("easy") direction.

 In the rare earth ions, the spin-orbit interaction is strong enough in mixing the spin and orbital angular momentum